-Construction Management Plans: Concurrent with the submittal of the 90% CD Pre-DSA Design, Designer/Builder shall provide individual Construction Management Plans for each project site for the construction of the Project in accordance with all applicable laws and policies.
+Construction Management Plans: Concurrent with the submittal of the 100% Pre-DSA Design, Designer/Builder shall provide individual Construction Management Plans for each project site for the construction of the Project in accordance with all applicable laws and policies.
 Construction Management Plans for each site should include, at a minimum:

 General project information: project directory, information on subcontractors, and communication protocols.